Table of Contents

 FDIC- or NCUA-Insured Account

-Since you’ll be stashing all your money into your savings account, it’s known as a deposit account.
+Since you’ll be stashing all your money into your savings account, it’s a deposit account.
 Thus, you’re eligible for insurance offered by the Federal Deposit Insurance Corporation if your financial institution or bank is FDIC-insured.

 In both cases, your accounts are guaranteed up to $250,000 per bank, which safeguards you if your institution unexpectedly closes.